mozilla/pontoon/frontend/README.md

 Our code uses TypeScript for type-checking the production code.
 Tests are not type-checked in general, which allows for smaller test fixtures.
 Visit the [TypeScript documentation](https://www.typescriptlang.org/docs) to learn more about TypeScript.

+To check for TypeScript errors locally, run:

+    $ make types

 ## Testing